-Attention should be given to university education in close collaboration with the industry in the above fields, for example by means of joint (Academia and Industry) courses, internships, and other support actions (incl.
+Attention should be given to university education in close collaboration with the industry in the above fields, e.g. by means of joint (academia and industry) courses, traineeships, internships and other support actions (incl.
 EC grants).
+For more details on education and training, see also section 0.7.4.

 All leading European industry and research actors align their activities with international roadmaps and timelines.
-Roadmap exercises are being conducted in various projects and communities like NEREID and the recently announced IEEE IRDS in which European academia, RTOs and industry participate.
+Roadmap exercises are being conducted in various projects and communities like NEREID and the IEEE IRDS in which European academia, RTOs and industry participate.
 For system integration also the iNEMI and the new Heterogeneous Integration Roadmap activities are considered.
 The European R&D priorities are to be planned in synchronisation with the global timeframes and developments, which are under continuous adaptation.
-The following timelines are high-level derivatives from these global evolutions and are structured along the four major challenges described previously:
+The timelines below are high-level derivatives from these global evolutions and follow the structure of the four major challenges described above:

-- 1. Developing advanced, logic and memory technology for nanoscale integration and applicationdriven performance; - 2.
-More-than-Moore and Heterogeneous System-on-Chip (SoC) Integration; - 3.
-Advanced Packaging and Heterogeneous System-in-Package (SiP) integration; - 4.
+- 1. Developing advanced, logic and memory technology for nanoscale integration and applicationdriven performance. - 2.
+Heterogeneous System-on-Chip (SoC) integration. - 3.
+Advanced Packaging and Heterogeneous System-in-Package (SiP) integration. - 4.
 Maintaining world leadership in Semiconductor Equipment, Materials and Manufacturing solutions.